radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 To set the maximum threads value:

-1. From the RadiantOne Main Control Panel, go to the Settings tab > Server Front End section > Other Protocols sub-section.
+1. From the Classic Control Panel, go to the Settings tab > Server Front End section > Other Protocols sub-section.

 2. On the right side, under the REST/ADAP header, enter a value in the Max Thread field.